friend of the mountains and the snow

 In time, my photography expanded and I developed an interest in the abstract beauty to be found in urban spaces.
 I have also come to appreciate people more and the importance of telling stories.
 I am fascinated by the power of text and photo together.

-I am increasingly intrigued by photo books.
-I have three Photo books published.
+I am intrigued by photo books.
+I have four Photo books published.
 “EXTRAordinary” tells the stories of Paramedics in New Zealand and the extraordinary work these largely volunteer people do.
-“Still Intrusion” and “Dissolving Margins” are both collaborative works with my wife Annemarie Hope-Cross exploring her journey with breast cancer and my role as caregiver.
+“Still Intrusion” and “Dissolving Margins” are both collaborative works with my wife Annemarie Hope-Cross, exploring her journey with breast cancer and my role as caregiver.
+“Visitor Number 4” is a personal social documentary on the effects of adult violence in a secondary school in the 1970’s.

 I would describe my personal style as real, authentic, project driven photography.
 I invite the viewer to share my stories.
 I want my viewer to make an emotional intimate connection to an image, project or photo story where something resonates with their life experience, their humanity.
-This intimate, emotional style reflects my involvement over ten years as both a search and rescue volunteer and thirty plus years as a volunteer ambulance officer.
+This intimate, emotional style reflects my involvement over thirteen years as both a search and rescue volunteer and thirty plus years as a volunteer frontline ambulance officer/ EMT.

-I have a diverse style and portfolio that includes social documentary and fine art imagery.
+I have a diverse style and portfolio that includes social documentary, abstract and fine art imagery.
 I also have a particular strength in the black & white medium.
 I work primarily in this medium because I am drawn to the simplicity and complexity of light, form, line and shadow.
-Black and White preferences also reference the influence of my father, Franz Schusser.
+Black and white preferences also reference the influence of my father, Franz Schusser.

 I continue to travel and explore many paths on my photographic journey.
 Achievements along the way include completing an Advanced Diploma in Photography at Massey University of Wellington in 1999 and in 2007 I was awarded an FPSNZ, Fellow of the Photographic Society of New Zealand.